Skip to content

 Use when: you need to understand an unfamiliar part of the codebase before making changes.

-Why a subagent: Explorer runs through 30 to 50 tool calls on a real codebase.
-Keeping that history out of the main agent’s context preserves the budget for actual editing work.
-We saved roughly 40% of main-agent tokens per task by routing exploration to a dedicated Explorer.
+Why a subagent: Explorer burns 30 to 50 tool calls on a real codebase.
+Keep that history out of the main agent and the budget stays free for the editing that actually matters.
+Routing exploration to a dedicated Explorer saved us roughly 40% of main-agent tokens per task in one team's 30-day window.
+Not a controlled benchmark; the shape of the win holds, the exact percentage is yours to measure.

 Planner (writes plan files, no edits)